OpenSourceBrain/Documentation/source/OSBv2/Workspaces.md

 # Workspaces

 Workspaces are spaces for users to work in.
-Each workspace is saved on a persistent cloud volume, allowing users to save their work and resume it at a later time.
+Each workspace is saved on a {ref}`persistent cloud volume <osbv2:useraccounts:storage>`, allowing users to save their work and resume it at a later time.
 Users can add files to workspaces from {ref}`repositories <osbv2:repositories>`, or uploaded them from their computers.
 Workspaces can be public, private, or featured.

 - **private workspaces** are only visible and accessible to the user that created them
-- **public workspaces** are visible to everyone but can only be modified by their creators
+- **public workspaces** are visible to everyone but can only be modified by their creators (they can be opened in readonly mode by others)
 - **featured workspaces** are public workspaces that have been curated by the OSBv2 administrators

 (osbv2:workspaces:existing)=